ItoHiromu/Eusoc-Sim/README.md

  Colony output of each generation such as, Fig.4 b-d.
  3. Evolvability_phase_WLH.csv
  Evolvability of eusociality for phase-plane creation (whole life helper standard).
+ 4. Generation_phase_WLH.csv
- 4. Generation when evolution has stopped or evolved to eusociality (whole life helper standard).
+ Generation when evolution has stopped or evolved to eusociality (whole life helper standard).
+ 5. Imp_Level.csv
- 5. Final (maximum) implinting level
+ Final (maximum) implinting level.
+ 6. Evolvability_phase_DF.csv
- 6. Evolvability of eusociality for phase-plane creation such as, Fig. 4a (direct fitness standard).
+ Evolvability of eusociality for phase-plane creation such as, Fig. 4a (direct fitness standard).
+ 7. Generation_phase_DF.csv
- 7. Generation when evolution has stopped or evolved to eusociality (direct fitness standard).
+ Generation when evolution has stopped or evolved to eusociality (direct fitness standard).
+ 8. InclusiveFit.csv
- 8. Inclusive fitness of first brood
+ Inclusive fitness of first brood.

 ### Example output on console